 - Next, strip the leaves off and place them into a freezer bag or container.

 - Label and date the containers so you can remember what’s what.
-(Frozen herbs should keep for 3 months).
+(Frozen cuttings should keep for 3 months).

-- Other helpful tips: If you want your herbs to last longer than 3 months, you can try blanching them for a few seconds and then dipping them straight into ice cold water immediately afterwards.
+- Other helpful tips: If you want your frozen aromatics to last longer than 3 months, you can try blanching them for a few seconds and then dipping them straight into ice cold water immediately afterwards.
 Then pop them in the freezer in a freezer bag or container and store up to 6 months.

 - My preferred method is to use ice cube trays and completely immerse the leaves in water and then freeze as they pop right out into pre-measured water soluble containers.
 These store for a year (or perhaps longer).

 Another long term approach to preservation is to steep the plants, or infuse them in olive oil.
 For steeping, after harvesting and cleaning, follow the next steps:

 - Picked and clean your selected varieties.